PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 These scams are scary because much of the information the fake investors report contain only slivers of truth.

-So, how does a pump and dump scheme work?
+How does a pump and dump scheme work?

-When a company has its shares listed on a stock exchange, they want to access public funds and outside investors to raise more money to grow their business and generate profits, which is why we call them “publicly traded.”
+When a company has its shares listed on a stock exchange, they want to access public funds and outside investors to raise more money to grow their business and generate profits, which is why we call them “publicly traded.”.

-1. Their financials are carefully audited;
+1. Their financials being carefully audited;

 2. They have thousands of employees; and